complete-dope/complete-dope.github.io/_posts/2025-01-11-electron-to-pc.md

 # Advanced

 We created an Adder and a Subtracter in the section above this is used in the actual system to do the mathematical calculations

+## Electricity

+Inverter : Converts to DC to AC power

+Rectifier : Converts from AC to DC power

+Inside a copper wire, electrons flow randomly , we need to give them a direction that is done using voltage (DC) and electron tend to come back to their initial position so they move through the appliance / switch and light it up